-The goal of this section is to show that if $T = V -C :\H \otimes \C ^d \rightarrow \H$ is any CCNC row contraction with partial isometric part $V$ and purely contractive part $C$, that $T$ is unitarily equivalent to an extremal contractive Gleason solution $X$ for $\scr{H} (b)$, where the (purely contractive) Schur class function $b = b_T$ is a certain Frostman shift of the characteristic function $b_V$ of $V$.
+The goal of this section is to show that if $T = V -C :\mc{H} \otimes \C ^d \rightarrow \mc{H}$ is any CCNC row contraction with partial isometric part $V$ and purely contractive part $C$, then $T$ is unitarily equivalent to an extremal Gleason solution $X$ for $\scr{H} (b)$, where the (purely contractive) Schur-class function $b = b_T$ is a certain Frostman shift of the characteristic function $b_V$ of $V$.
 As in the case where $T=V$ is a row partial isometry, the characteristic function $b_T$, of $T$, will be a unitary invariant for CCNC row contractions.

-\subsection{Automorphisms of the unit ball of $\scr{L} (\H , \K)$}
+\subsection{Automorphisms of the unit ball of $\scr{L} (\mc{H} , \K)$}

-Recall that $b \in \scr{S} _d (\H , \K)$ is said to be strictly contractive if $b(z)$ is a strict contraction for all $z \in \B ^d$ and purely contractive, if $b(z)$ is a pure contraction for all $z \in \B ^d$, \emph{i.e.}, if $\| b(z) h \| < \| h \|$ for any $h \in \H $ and $z \in \B ^d$.
-Further recall that $b$ is strictly contractive if and only if $b(0)$ is a strict contraction so that, in particular, $b_V$, is strictly contractive for any CCNC row partial isometry $b_V$ (since $b_V (0) = 0$).
+Recall that $b \in \scr{S} _d (\mc{H} , \K)$ is said to be strictly contractive if $b(z)$ is a strict contraction for all $z \in \B ^d$ and purely contractive if $b(z)$ is a pure contraction for all $z \in \B ^d$, \emph{i.e.}, if $\| b(z) h \| < \| h \|$ for any $h \in \mc{H} $ and $z \in \B ^d$.
+Further recall that $b$ is strictly contractive if and only if $b(0)$ is a strict contraction so that, in particular, $b_V$ is strictly contractive for any CCNC row partial isometry $V$ (since $b_V (0) = 0$).